HJYCiel/HJYCiel.github.io/_posts/2020-06-08-mepr-forms-customization.md

 ### Add reCaptcha to forms (with [BestWestSoft ReCaptcha](https://nl.wordpress.org/plugins/google-captcha/) plugin)

 There are two ways to add reCaptcha to MemberPress forms.
 The codes can be added by using any snippet plugin or can be added to *function.php* in child theme.

-##### Method 1: use shortcode
+#### Method 1: use shortcode

 The following code is to embed the reCaptcha to *Forgot Password Form*:
 '''php
+<?php
 function display_recaptcha_mepr_password_reset() {
  ?>
 	<?php echo do_shortcode("[bws_google_captcha]"); ?>